How To Deal With An Emotionally Unavailable Husband: Signs, Reasons, And Advice

 1. He Does Not Show Vulnerability

 Picture this – you are trying to have a heart-to-heart with your partner.
 You’re talking about your feelings, maybe you are crying or showing some other emotion.
-On the other hand, your partner is very stoic and refusing to discuss their feelings on the subject.
+On the other hand, your partner is very stoic and refuses to discuss their feelings on the subject or “doesn’t feel” them overall.

 Emotionally distant partners tend to stay away from vulnerability.
 They often seem aloof, steering clear of showcasing their emotions.
 They either remain silent, change the subject, or become angry when forced to open up.